 English Language Arts (ELA)

-The English Language Arts (ELA) and Regional Literacy Coordinators initiative is a statewide collaboration designed to strengthen literacy instruction through a coordinated network across Washington’s nine Educational Service Districts (ESDs).
+English Language Arts (ELA) and Regional Literacy Coordinators partner with OSPI to strengthen literacy instruction through a coordinated statewide network.
 This initiative connects specialists in ELA, educational technology, math, and science to provide a comprehensive, integrated system of support, rather than standalone programs.

-Aligned with Washington state learning standards and instructional best practices, the initiative:
+Aligned with Washington state learning standards and instructional best practices, Literacy Coordinators:

-- Fosters collaboration across subject areas to embed literacy skills into all aspects of learning
+- Foster collaboration across subject areas to embed literacy skills into all aspects of learning

-- Strengthens district systems that support teaching and learning
+- Strengthen district systems that support teaching and learning

-By offering flexible, responsive services to students, families, educators, administrators, and community partners, the initiative builds a strong, statewide framework for improving literacy outcomes.
-Regional Literacy Coordinators play a key role in fostering classrooms that promote critical thinking and equip students for lifelong success.
+Regional Literacy Coordinators provide flexible, responsive support to students, families, educators, and community partners, building a strong statewide literacy framework that fosters critical thinking and prepares students for lifelong success.
 They work directly with schools to:

 - Implement structured literacy practices